What's included in the Chichen-Itza Tour

 - Round Trip Transportation from your Hotel in Cancun or Riviera Maya

-- Entrance to Chichen Itza Archeological Site/Park (Tickets Included)
+- Guided tour of Chichen Itza Archeological Site/Park (Tickets not Included)

 - Private Certified Chichen Itza Guide